ReeceHarding/email/implementation_plan.md

 - Type definitions for request/response data
 - Utility functions for common operations

+**Tests**:
+1. Test that the OpenAI client initializes correctly with API key and validates configuration
+2. Test that the client can make a simple completion request and receive a valid response
+3. Test that error handling works correctly with invalid inputs or API issues (rate limits, timeouts, etc.)

 **Checkpoint Test**: Verify OpenAI connection works by generating a test completion.
 ```bash
 npm run test:openai